welligtonalves/check_mk-whatsapp-notify/README.md

 ## REQUIREMENTS
 In order for Check_MK to send alerts (notifications) to the WhatsApp Messenger, we need

-* a WhatsApp bot
+* WhatsApp line
-* a username for the bot
+* url api whatsapp and port
-* an API token
+* WhatsApp API token
 * a WhatsApp Chat- or Group-ID

 There are a lot of good instructions for this on the Internet, so this is not part of this documentation.